jmbarbone/mark/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a patch release
+* This is a minor release

 ## Notes

-* fixed timezone issues failing in R-devel
+* fixes current failed test checks